TSKVenkat/strive-ui/CONTRIBUTING.md

 ### Headless Component Pattern

-Strive UI uses a headless approach that separates logic from presentation:
+Pulse UI uses a headless approach that separates logic from presentation:

 1. **Logic Hook** - Contains state management and behavior
 2. **Component** - Uses the hook and provides a base implementation